 Agile Training is Critical for Successful Agile Transformation

-If you are leading an Agile Transformation, the training helps to get people excited about and prepared for the change.
+If you are leading an Agile Transformation, the agile learning helps to get people excited about and prepared for the change.
 Participants that understand and internalize the Agile Values and Principles will help to move the transformation along.
 Change is always easier when people understand both what is changing and why it is changing.

 This is a mistake that I frequently see in organizations that want to cut corners during a transformation.
 They either reduce or eliminate training (see Why You Need Agile Training), or they provide inadequate or boring training for their participants.